 A SWAP server that detects a change in the source identifier from an endpoint over the same WebSocket connection shall ignore the corresponding message.
 The source identifier shall at least have 10 UTF-8 characters.

-6.2.4.4.1.2 Message Id
+6.2.4.4.1.2 Message Identifier (message_id)

 The message identifier shall be a sequence number for the message.
 The message identifier is scoped by the source identifier, i.e., it shall be uniquely assigned by the source of the message.